Cheesysponge/psuTierSorter/README.md

 # Python Functionality
-Without this extra data, this still has the latest data (from 7/12/2025) of which is the cheapest PSU for each tier
+Without this extra data, this still has the latest data (from 7/13/2025) of which is the cheapest PSU for each tier

-You can run the **cheapest.py** file and it will take in a wattage input and then give you the cheapest from each tier, C* to A+.

-It will print this out into the console as well as storing it in cheapest.csv
+All of the information is stored in psu_stored.csv so if you would like to process it, you may do that.
+Most of the functionality of the python is to match the PSUs to the one on the tierlist

 # Website

-The PSU Finding Tool website stores a cached version of the cheapest PSUs for each tier for easy access(It scans the cheapest.csv file).
+The PSU Finding Tool website stores a cached version of the cheapest PSUs for each tier for easy access(It scans the psu_stored.csv file).

 # ⚠️ Warning ⚠️
 This code is trying to do something that is very difficult and it is _far_ from perfect.